 All of the systems were placed in service in 2004, and all are functional.
-Adequate capacity is provided in both of the chlorination systems for Outfalls 001 and 002.
+Adequate capacity is provided in both of the chlorination systems for Outfalls 001 and 002 at all flow conditions.

 2.3.15 Plant-wide Chemical Systems - Dechlorination Systems